AdobeDocs/campaign-classic.en/help/technotes/using/ims-migration.md

 * Updating your APIs to use the newly created technical account credentials
 * Remove the legacy technical operators from your Campaign instance

+### IMS migration compatible versions {#ims-versions-tech}

+ A prerequisite for this migration is to upgrade your environment to one of the following product version:

+* Campaign v7.3.5 (recommended)
+* Campaign v7.3.3.IMS
+* Campaign v7.3.2.IMS

+These Campaign versions are detailed in the [Release Notes](../../rn/using/latest-release.md).

 ### Prerequisites for the migration{#ims-migration-prerequisites}

 <!--To be able to create the technical accounts which replace the technical operators, the prerequisite that the proper Campaign Product Profiles exist within the Admin Console for all Campaign instances need to be validated.
 You can learn more about Product Profiles within the Adobe Console in [Adobe Developer Console documentation](https://developer.adobe.com/developer-console/docs/guides/projects/){target="_blank"}.-->

 * Campaign Hosted and Managed Services customers

-    For API calls into the Message Center instance(s), a product profile should have been created during the upgrade to Campaign v7.3.5 or during provisioning of the instance.
+    For API calls into the Message Center instance(s), a product profile should have been created during the upgrade to Campaign v7.3.5 (or other [IMS migration compatible version](#ims-versions-tech)), or during provisioning of the instance.
 This product profile is named:

     `campaign - <your campaign instance> - messagecenter`